NEURON: NORTHWESTERN EDUCATION AND

-NEURON is a research and professional skills development program for students with a strong commitment to research in Neuroscience.
+The NEURON Scholars program is a competitive research and professional skills development program for students with a strong commitment to research and who are considering a career in neuroscience research.
 The goals of NEURON are to increase opportunities for Northwestern undergraduate students to participate meaningfully in research, enhance their learning from research, promote interdisciplinary interactions, and integrate undergraduates more fully within the broader Neuroscience community at Northwestern.

-- The opportunity to apply for Travel awards to attend scientific meetings
+- The opportunity to apply for travel awards (up to $1000) to attend scientific meetings.

 Online applications for NEURON Scholars are due October 15, 2023.
 Click here to apply.

 NEURON Scholars must meet certain minimum requirements to remain in the program.

 Postdoctoral fellows or senior graduate students (3rd year and above) who have a strong interest in mentoring undergraduate students should apply to be NEURON Partners.
 NEURON Partners are expected to actively engage in student mentorship and interactions throughout the year.
 This includes helping to organize and present monthly meetings which will include presentations on science communication, lab tours, journal clubs, student research presentations on informal discussions.
 NEURON partners must have support and consent of their research advisors to take part in the program.